Everyone wants to be #1 on Google.

 Lastly, when you are ensuring that your guest blogging is going to help with your SEO, rather than hinder it, you will need to know about follow and nofollow links.

-This means that if you solely use nofollow links in your link building strategy for SEO you won’t see much gain.
+This means that if you solely use nofollow links in your link building you won’t see much gain.
 However, by ensuring that the links in both the main body and the author byline are follow links, your website will benefit from that SEO value.
 Keep in mind, a natural link profile should include a healthy mixture of both dofollow and nofollow.
 Don’t hold religiously to only dofollow links.

 In fact, recent guidance also indicates all (or most) legitimate guest posts should be marked rel=”nofollow” or rel=”sponsored”.

 If you are still worried about being penalized for backlinks when guest blogging, there is another option.
 Instead of a backlink, you can get a company citation instead.
-Google is constantly updating their algorithms and now, not only will it recognize backlinks, it will recognize references to your name, address and phone number when ranking websites on its algorithm.
+Google is constantly updating their algorithms, and now, not only will it recognize backlinks, but it will also recognize references to your name, address and phone number when ranking websites on its algorithm.
 Backlinks are still the best option as they are more valued but the more your company details are listed on other websites, the bigger the impact it will have on two types of SEO – local and organic.

-What’s more, if your guest blogging is high-quality, it will automatically drive up traffic to your site as people will see you as an authoritative source and visit your website.
+What’s more, if your guest blogging is high-quality, it will automatically drive-up traffic to your site as people will see you as an authoritative source and visit your website.
 This helps you build a fantastic reputation for your business and people will automatically want to learn more.
 It also helps to write articles on the right types of websites as this means you are reaching a more targeted audience.
 Writing on a more general website means piquing the interest of fewer readers and less traffic headed your way.